-A: Fifteen years of research and worldwide feedback place the answers to the questions that follow above the category of mere opinions.
-This research includes court records in MLM cases; financial reports from MLM companies; interviews and world wide feedback from thousands of MLM participants; analyses of compensation plans and marketing materials of over 400 MLMs; interviews with top experts and law enforcement officials; direct experience in MLM recruitment chains; and surveys of tax professionals, MLM company officials, consumers approached by MLM recruiters, and MLM customers.
+A: Twenty years of research and worldwide feedback place the answers to the questions that follow above the category of mere opinions.
+This research includes court records in MLM cases; financial reports from MLM companies; interviews and world wide feedback from thousands of MLM participants; analyses of compensation plans and marketing materials of over 600 MLMs; interviews with top experts and law enforcement officials; direct experience in MLM recruitment chains; and surveys of tax professionals, MLM company officials, consumers approached by MLM recruiters, and MLM customers.
 Information and guides drawn from this research are accessed from the many varied pages of our web site.
-For a thorough treatise on all aspects of MLM, download some or all of our ebook The Case (for against Multi-level Marketing – an Unfair and Deceptive Practice.
+For a thorough treatise on all aspects of MLM, download some or all of our ebook Multi-level Marketing Unmasked.

 THE BUSINESS MODEL